rarecircles/backend-challenge-go/README.md

 - feel free to add more features if you like!

 #### Notes
-- you have a list of tokens accounts defined inthe `addresses.jsonl` file that should be used as a seed to your application
+- you have a list of tokens accounts defined in the `addresses.jsonl` file that should be used as a seed to your application
-- we have included a `eth` lirbary that should help with any decoding and rpc calls
+- we have included a `eth` library that should help with any decoding and rpc calls

 #### Sample responses